Library Award for Research in STEM/Health Sciences

 1. Describe the purpose of your project/paper.
 If appropriate, describe the process used to formulate your research question or PICOT question.

-2. What skills did you develop and employ during your search for information or for your literature search?
+2. What skills did you develop and use during your search for information or for your literature search?

 3. Discuss your methods for selecting sources.
-Explain how you evaluated the authority, currency, or credibility of sources.
-If appropriate, explain how you evaluated the level of evidence.
+Explain how you evaluated the sources.
+If applicable, explain how you evaluated the level of evidence.

 5. What aspects of the information research process did you find most challenging?
 How did you overcome the challenges?

-~ Final research project (please do not include your name or class on the paper)
+~ Final research project (paper, slides, poster image, summary of presentation, etc.).
+Please do not include your name or class on the paper.

 Submit application documents electronically to: Nora.Belzowski@valpo.edu